MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-simplified-e-invoices.md

 [!include[banner](../includes/banner.md)]

 > [!NOTE]
-> The functionality that is described in this article is aimed to support the requirements of the Phase 2 of the E-invoicing implementation in the Kingdom of Saudi Arabia.
-For information about the legacy features that were aimed to support the requirements of the Phase 1 of the E-invoicing implementation in the Kingdom of Saudi Arabia, see [Generate QR codes and print them on receipts for Saudi Arabia](./emea-sau-qr-code.md).
+> The functionality described in this article is meant to support the Phase 2 requirements of the E-invoicing implementation in the Kingdom of Saudi Arabia.
+For information about the legacy features meant to support the Phase 1 requirements of the E-invoicing implementation in the Kingdom of Saudi Arabia, see [Generate QR codes and print them on receipts for Saudi Arabia](./emea-sau-qr-code.md).

 This article provides an overview of the functionality for simplified electronic invoices (e-invoices) that are available for Saudi Arabia in Microsoft Dynamics 365 Commerce.
 This article also provides guidelines for setting up the functionality.